ansermino/crowdfund-starter/README.md

 - To use a variable or object in another file you must:
     - Export it from its file `export const x = ...` or `export default MyComponent`
     - Import it: `import MyComponent from './MyComponent'`
+    - If you export more than one variable you import like this: `import { A, B } from './SomeFile`
 - Props are parameters we can pass into a component
     - If I use `<SomeComponent name='hey' />` then I can access `this.props.name` inside SomeComponent
 - You must use `this.setState({name: 'satoshi'})` to change the state of the component.
 Note: you only need to include the variables you want to change